Loading...

 • Lowers the risk of cardiovascular disease (heart attack or stroke)

-• Treating any complications that lead to CKD
+• Treating any complications that lead to CKD.

 Treatment for chronic kidney disease usually requires measures to control signs and symptoms with medicines.
 This reduces complications and slows the progression of the disease.
-If the kidneys become severely damaged, renal patients can benefit from proper treatment and management strategies.
-With appropriate management, CKD progression can be slowed and quality of life improved.
-This includes dialysis and kidney transplants for end-stage renal disease (ESRD).

 It is necessary to treat the cause of CKD.
 The treatment options vary depending on the cause.
-However, kidney damage continues to worsen even when underlying conditions, such as diabetes mellitus or high blood pressure, have been controlled.

-Increased blood pressure: People with kidney disease are more prone to high blood pressure.
-Doctors usually prescribe medications to lower blood pressure, commonly angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers, to preserve kidney function.
+People with kidney disease are more prone to high blood pressure.
+Doctors usually prescribe medications to lower blood pressure.

 The doctor also recommends diuretics and a low-salt diet to maintain blood pressure.

-Medications for lowering cholesterol levels: Statins are usually prescribed to lower blood cholesterol levels.
+Statins are usually prescribed to lower blood cholesterol levels.
 People with chronic kidney disease mostly have high levels of bad cholesterol, which increases the risk of heart disease.

-Low protein diet: A diet low in protein helps to minimise waste products in the blood.
+A diet low in protein helps to minimise waste products in the blood.
 It reduces the burden on kidneys by eating less protein.
-A registered dietitian also helps to lower the protein intake while still eating a healthy diet.
-The doctor requires regular follow-up testing to see whether the kidney disease progresses or remains stable.

 Often, though, chronic kidney disease has no cure.
 There are two standard methods of treating chronic kidney disease: dialysis and kidney transplant.